tegonal/scripts/README.md

 Note that dependencies have to be pulled manually and almost all scripts depend on `src/setup.sh` which in turn depends on `src/utility/source-once.sh` and this one depends on `src/utility/log.sh`.
 Many of the scripts depend on further scripts located in `src/utility`.
-Therefore, for simplicity reasons, we recommend you pull `src/setup.sh` all files of `src/utility` in addition:
+Therefore, for simplicity reasons, we recommend you pull `src/setup.sh` and all files in `src/utility` in addition:

 ```
 export TEGONAL_SCRIPTS_VERSION="v1.2.1"